Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/vortex/functions.md

 ### Signal manipulation functions

 - `range`: Rescales values to the range `[min, max]`.
 Assumes pattern is numerical, containing unipolar values in the range `[0, 1]`.
+- `rangex`: Rescales values to the range [min, max] following an exponential curve.
+Assumes pattern is numerical, containing unipolar values in the range `[0, 1]`.
 - `segment`: Samples the pattern at a rate of `n` events per cycle.
 Useful for turning a continuous pattern into a discrete one.

 ```python